Backlash (2005)

 The 2005 Backlash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the seventh Backlash and took place on May 1, 2005, at the Verizon Wireless Arena in Manchester, New Hampshire.
-The event exclusively featured wrestlers from the promotion's Raw brand division.
-The concept of the pay-per-view was based around the backlash from WrestleMania 21.
+It was the seventh annual Backlash and took place on May 1, 2005, at the Verizon Wireless Arena in Manchester, New Hampshire, held exclusively for wrestlers from the promotion's Raw brand division.
+The concept of the event was based around the backlash from WrestleMania 21.

 In the main event, Batista defeated Triple H in a singles match to retain the World Heavyweight Championship.
 From the five scheduled bouts on the undercard, two received more promotion than the others.
 The first was a tag team match, in which Shawn Michaels and Hulk Hogan defeated Muhammad Hassan and Daivari.
-The other was a Last Man Standing match, a match where a wrestler who is unable to respond to a ten count by the referee would lose.
-Edge defeated Chris Benoit after Benoit failed to get to his feet before the referee's count to ten.
+The other was a Last Man Standing match where Edge defeated Chris Benoit after Benoit failed to get to his feet before the referee's 10 count.

-Backlash helped WWE increase its pay-per-view revenue by $4.7 million, through ticket sales and pay-per-view buys.
+Backlash helped WWE increase its pay-per-view revenue by US$4.7 million, through ticket sales and pay-per-view buys.

 Production

 Background

 The event was held at the Verizon Wireless Arena in Manchester, New Hampshire.

-Backlash is a pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
-The concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-The 2005 event was the seventh Backlash and featured the backlash from WrestleMania 21.
-It was scheduled to take place on May 1, 2005, at the Verizon Wireless Arena in Manchester, New Hampshire, being the first Backlash held in May as the previous events were all held in April.
+Backlash is a professional wrestling pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
+The concept is based around the backlash from WWE's flagship event, WrestleMania.
+The seventh event featured the backlash from WrestleMania 21 and was scheduled to take place on May 1, 2005, at the Verizon Wireless Arena in Manchester, New Hampshire.
+This was the first Backlash held in May, as all previous events were held in April.
 Like the previous year, the 2005 event exclusively featured wrestlers from the Raw brand division.

 Storylines

 The event featured six professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
-Wrestlers were portrayed as either villains or fan favorites as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
 All wrestlers belonged to the Raw brand – a storyline division in which WWE assigned its employees to a different program, the other being SmackDown!.